-Accidental death and dismemberment coverage can also act as a living benefit, as the dismemberment coverage provides a payout if you receive certain injuries in an accident.
+Accidental death and dismemberment coverage can also act as a living benefit, as the dismemberment coverage provides a payout if you have certain injuries in an accident.
 Each insurer has a different set of injuries they’ll cover, such as blindness, loss of a limb, loss of a hand or paralysis.
-Depending on the injury, you will be able to receive percentage of the death benefit as recompense.
+Depending on the injury, you will be able to get a percentage of the death benefit as recompense.

-A waiver of premium rider gives you the option to stop paying premiums while maintaining coverage.
+A waiver of a premium rider gives you the option to stop paying premiums while keeping coverage.
 However, this option is typically only available if you become totally disabled and usually expires when you turn a certain age (such as 80).